20centaurifux/datatypes/README.md

 ## Introduction

-**libdatatypes** is a library providing various abstract data types in plain C (C11).
+**libdatatypes** provides various abstract data types in plain C (C11).
 It's fast, has a small memory footprint and is well-documented.
-The library has been tested under GCC and Clang.
+The library has been tested on x86, x86-64 and ARMv6 with GCC and Clang.

 The following data types are available: